🔌 Antitone Galois connection#

 Self

-) – The others elements- Returns:
+) – The other elements- Returns:

 The join of this element and the others